kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

 of AdminNetworkPolicy this is no longer the case, and users could face difficulty in determining why NetworkPolicies did not take effect.

-For example, in the case where a AdminNetworkPolicy `Pass` rule, AdminNetworkPolicy `Deny` rule, AdminNetworkPolicy `Allow` rule, NetworkPolicy rule and default rule applies to an overlapping set of Pods, users will need to refer to the priority associated with the rule, to determine which rule would take effect.
+For example, in the case where a positive priority AdminNetworkPolicy rule, NetworkPolicy rule and "0" priority AdminNetworkPolicy rule apply to an overlapping set of Pods, users will need to refer to the priority associated with the rule to determine which rule would take effect.
 Figuring out how stacked policies affect traffic between workloads might not be very straightforward.

 To mitigate this risk and improve usability, some additional in-tree tooling